BrentGrammer/PROGNOTES/CyberSecurity/Encryption.md

   - a pair of keys - a Public Key and a Private Key
   - Keys are mathematically bound such that if you encrypt a message using the public key, that message can only be decrypted using the Private key.
   - Anyone can see the public key, but only the server has the private key associated with that public key
+- Used when something needs to be encrypted on one machine (i.e. a server) and it needs to be decrypted on another (i.e. a client machine)
+  - Private key stays on the server and the public key is used by client to decrypt the data.

 ## HTTPS